r4topunk/win-98-website/architecture.md

 # Project Architecture Documentation

 ## Overview
-**win-98-website** is a nostalgic Windows 98-themed interactive website built with modern React technology.
+**win-98-website** is a nostalgic Windows 98-themed interactive website built with modern React technology designed to showcase an artist's work and portfolio.
 The project recreates the classic Windows 98 desktop experience complete with draggable windows, desktop icons, CRT monitor effects, and authentic retro aesthetics using the 98.css library.
 It features an immersive intro video system, window management capabilities, and responsive design that works across desktop and mobile devices.

+**Primary Purpose**: This is an artist showcase website where every UX decision should prioritize content consumption and user engagement with the artist's work.
+The Windows 98 aesthetic serves as an interactive gallery interface rather than a fully functional desktop environment.

 ## Technology Stack